Parents as Teachers

 What do families receive?

-- Home Visits: once a month, a Parent Educator will share age appropriate child development and parenting information, help you learn to observe your child, and address your parenting concerns.
+- 1-2 home visits from a parent educator who will share age appropriate child development and parenting information and activities, help you learn to observe and react to your child and address your parenting concerns.
+Video conference also available.

-- Group Connections: join other parents to learn and share information on parenting issues and child development.
+- Participation in Group Connections where you can join other parents to learn and share information on parenting issues and child development.

 All children will learn, grow and develop to realize their full potential.

-To provide the information, support and encouragement parents need to help their children develop optimally during the crucial early years of life.
+To provide the information, support and encouragement parents need to help their children develop optimally during the crucial early years.

 - Prevent child abuse and neglect